gtema/gtema.github.io/content/posts/opa.md

 paste.app_factory = oslo_policy_opa.neutron:APIRouter.app_factory
 ```

-It could be eventually more flexible to let some form of the configuration file
+Eventually, using some form of a configuration file could offer greater
-to be used, but anything is better than patching the service code.
+flexibility, but anything is better than an attempt to patch the service code
+directly.

 ## Real deployment and faced issues

-Not following the suggested deployment architecture is most likely having a very
+Deviating from the suggested deployment architecture will likely incur a very
-high price tag.
-Amount of network traffic between OpenStack service and the
+high cost.
+The volume of network traffic between an OpenStack service and its
-dedicated Open Policy Agent is very high, so keeping the latency as low as
+dedicated Open Policy Agent (OPA) is substantial, making low latency the most
-possible is the most important thing to take care of.
+critical factor to manage.

-`oslo.policy` library strongly suggests to use namespacing for the policy
+The `oslo.policy` library strongly recommends using namespacing for policy
 isolation.
-Unfortunately almost no OpenStack project really follows that
+Unfortunately, almost no OpenStack project consistently follows this
-suggestion.
-Due to that it is not easily possible to serve policies for
+recommendation.
+Consequently, it's not straightforward to serve policies for
-different services by the single OPA instance.
-As such when multiple services
+different services from a single OPA instance.
+Thus, when multiple services are
-are deployed on the single host multiple OPA instances must be started (every
+deployed on a single host, multiple OPA instances must be started (each on a
-one on a different port).
-And while it sounds like a waste there is one crucial
+different port).
+While this might seem wasteful, there's a crucial benefit: a
-benefit - the smaller the policy served by the OPA instance - the faster it is
+smaller policy served by an OPA instance leads to faster performance and lower
-and the less memory it uses.
+memory consumption.

 ### Eventlet hell

-Majority of the OpenStack services still rely on the long deprecated `eventlet`
-library for implementing concurrency.
-This is achieved in particular through
-monkey patching certain system calls and certain widely used libraries.
-After first rollout of the OPA powered services some of them started showing
-sporadic timeouts on the network communication.
-The default timeout for the
-`oslo.policy` to `opa` communication is set to 1 second, which is already too
-much, under normal conditions authorization decision must not require more than
-1ms, what OPA itself delivers.
-However this was timing out on the eventlet
-powered services.
-First guess is that the OPA may take sometimes much longer,
-maybe while being under the stress.
-OPA provides possibility to capture wide set
-of performance metrics including the response timing histograms.
-Decision logs
-provide a more detailed view on each individual call.
-After all the possible
-metrics have been enabled and captured using Prometheus nothing suspicious
-became visible.
-Another idea was that the Garbage collection causes timeouts
-when it is being executed.
-Exposed metrics include also the duration of the
-garbage collection.
-And while this indeed happens often enough, it never took
-more than 100ms in our observations.

-Tracing down the networking revealed the actual issue, while the request is
-being processed by the OPA in a regular 1ms, the response is being sent and even
-acknowledged by the kernel, the service does not see this response, or not
-granted time by the eventlet to process the response, resulting in the timeout -
-sometimes connection timeout, sometimes waiting for the response.
-We tried to
-eliminate as many layers from the communication as possible and even went to
-implementing the communication using the `urllib` library directly.
-Unfortunately
-this did not have any positive effect.

-Raising the timeout to 2s helped majority of the services, but not Nova.
-Most
-likely the reason is that Nova does a lot of additional things when processing a
-presumably simple call of listing servers.
-Raising this timeout even more seems
-like a very bad idea, however the fact that the response is being given to the
-kernel there is not much more what could be done.
-Technically the same fact
-means that the request processing itself inside Nova is not having any chance to
-complete, so the raised timeout is not changing anything.

-While all of the OpenStack operators desperately wait for the eventlet to
-finally disappear from OpenStack, we will continue experimenting trying to fix
-the problem.
+A majority of OpenStack services still rely on the long-deprecated `eventlet`
+library for concurrency, primarily through monkey-patching system calls and
+widely used libraries.
+Following the initial rollout of OPA-powered services,
+some began facing sporadic network communication timeouts.
+The default
+oslo.policy to OPA communication timeout is set to 1 second, which is already
+excessive; under normal conditions, authorization decisions should not exceed
+1ms, a latency OPA itself consistently delivers.
+However, `eventlet`-powered
+services timed out 50-100 times a day.

+Initially, we suspected OPA might occasionally take longer, especially under
+stress.
+OPA provides extensive performance metrics, including response timing
+histograms.
+Decision logs offer a more detailed view of individual calls.
+Yet,
+after enabling and capturing all available metrics with Prometheus, nothing
+suspicious emerged.
+Another hypothesis was that garbage collection might cause
+timeouts during execution.
+While exposed metrics confirmed frequent garbage
+collection, our observations showed it never exceeded 100ms in production.

+Further investigation into the networking stack revealed the root cause:
+although OPA processes requests within the expected 1ms, and the kernel
+acknowledges the sent response, the `eventlet`-managed service either doesn't
+receive the response or isn't granted sufficient time to process it, leading to
+timeouts — sometimes connection timeouts, sometimes waiting for the response.
+We
+attempted to minimize communication library layers, even implementing direct
+communication using `urllib` eliminating `requests`, but this had no positive
+effect.

+Increasing the timeout to 2 seconds resolved the issue for most services, but
+Nova remained problematic.
+This is likely because Nova performs numerous
+additional operations during seemingly simple calls, such as listing servers.
+Further increasing this timeout seems ill-advised, especially given that the
+kernel acknowledges the response, indicating the issue isn't with OPA.
+This also
+implies that Nova's internal request processing isn't completing, rendering the
+extended timeout ineffective.

+While OpenStack operators desperately await the `eventlet` removal, we will
+continue experimenting to resolve this problem for older releases.

 ### Threading

-As mentioned above in the Neutron specifics section, one of the potential
+As mentioned in the Neutron specifics section, one potential performance
-performance improvements with regards to the policy evaluation for API
-operations with plenty of the resources is to parallelize requests.
-That
+improvement for API operations involving numerous resources is to parallelize
+policy evaluation requests.
+However, this approach is currently hindered by
-actually also fails due to the eventlet.
-In practice use of threading in the
+`eventlet`.
+In practice, the use of threading within the `oslo.policy` plugin
-`oslo.policy` plugin causes much more harm - the Neutron process freezes
-sporadically.
+causes significant issues, leading to sporadic freezing of the Neutron process.
+As a result, this approach was abandoned.

 ### Raw sockets

-AppArmor, SELinux, or maybe even simply the container runtime capabilities may
+AppArmor, SELinux, or even container runtime capabilities can forbid processes
-forbid use of raw sockets by the processes.
-This is, however, exactly what is
+from using raw sockets.
+This restriction, however, directly impacts OPA when its
-being used when the OPA url uses the hostname instead of the IP address.
-This
+URL uses a hostname instead of an IP address.
+Since this occurs deep within the
-happens deep in the system dns resolving, so there is no direct influence on
+system's DNS resolution process, there's no direct way to influence it.
-that.
-It makes most sense to use IP address (127.0.0.1) for OPA directly to
+Therefore, it makes the most sense to configure OPA to use the IP address
-prevent this and to have additional performance improvement saving perhaps some
+(127.0.0.1) directly.
+This approach not only prevents raw socket issues but also
+offers a performance improvement by saving potentially several nanoseconds on
-nanoseconds on the name resolution.
+name resolution.

 ## User defined or self-served roles

-In the course of the deep dive into the world of authorization in OpenStack one
+Our deep dive into OpenStack authorization reveals a critical conclusion:
-conclusion becomes apparent: it is not possible to allow users to manage roles
+enabling users to manage roles or general authorizations themselves is currently
-or authorizations in general themselves, at least not for now.
-There are
-multiple reasons for that, but the most important one is that services are not
+not feasible.
+Multiple factors contribute to this, but the primary reason is that
-ready for that and are not moving into the right direction.
+OpenStack services are not yet equipped for such functionality and are not
+progressing in that direction.

-As mentioned in the Neutron section above, some APIs implement filtering on the
+As discussed in the Neutron section, some APIs implement filtering at the policy
-policy level.
-That means that the backend fetches all resources from the
+level.
+This means the backend retrieves all resources from the database, and
-database and afterwards a policy filters out entities or entity attributes that
+then a policy filters out entities or attributes that the user, based on their
-the user is not supposed to see based on the permissions (roles) that the user
-is granted.
-If users themselves would be able to freely define roles it would be
+granted permissions (roles), is not authorized to view.
+If users could freely
+define roles, it would be straightforward to expose sensitive data across
-very easy to expose data of the different domains.
+different domains.

-An OpenStack wide discussion should be initiated should this direction be ever
+Should this direction ever be explored, an OpenStack-wide discussion must be
-explored.
-It would be possible to implement such roles in an additive way where
+initiated.
+It might be possible to implement such roles additively, allowing
-users would be only able to write policy parts to be integrated into the general
+users to define policy components that integrate with the general policy
-policy still centrally managed by the cloud administrators.
-However, services
+centrally managed by cloud administrators.
+However, services must prioritize
-should strive to implement changed that guarantee that no sensitive data is being
-exposed to unauthorized users.
+implementing changes that guarantee no sensitive data is exposed to unauthorized
+users not using policy framework for filtering.

 ## Central policy management

+Currently, we're using a standard DevOps approach: all policies are managed in a
+single Git repository.
+Our CI/CD pipelines run all policy tests, build OCI
+containers (one per service) with the policies, and publish them to our internal
+registry.
+OPA processes then periodically connect to this registry and
+synchronize the corresponding policies.

 An interesting approach for the central management of the policies would be to
-manage them in Keystone.
-Actually policies were previously stored inside of the
+use Keystone directly.
+Policies were previously stored within Keystone but
-Keystone and deprecated since it is not an enforcement engine.
-It may make sense
+deprecated because Keystone isn't an enforcement engine.
+However, it might be
-to review this decision though.
-Here the policies are still not being
+worthwhile to revisit this decision.
+In this scenario, Keystone wouldn't enforce
-enforced by the Keystone, but Keystone serves the current policy bundles to be
+policies directly, but would instead serve the current policy bundles to be
-picked up by the local OPA processes.
+consumed by the local OPA processes.

-As of now we are using the standard DevOps approach of having a single git
-repository where all policies are managed.
-CI/CD pipelines are running all
-policy tests, build OCI containers with policies (one container per service) and
-publish them into the internal registry.
-OPA processes are connecting to the
-registry and periodically synchronize the corresponding policy.

 ## Conclusion

 Open Policy Agent is a powerful tool for policy enforcement.
 With just a little
-effort it integrates easily with the OpenStack's `oslo.policy` framework and
+effort, it integrates easily with the OpenStack's `oslo.policy` framework
-simplifies policy management.
+simplifying policy management.
 It enables dynamic, fine granular policies,
-testing and decision logging.
-And while not every OpenStack project can be used
+comprehensive testing, and decision logging.
+While not every OpenStack project
-without issues, those can be overcome guaranteeing authorization decision in
+integrates seamlessly without issues, these can be overcome, guaranteeing
-under 1ms.
+fulfilling of the authorization decision budget of 1ms, bringing OpenStack
+authorization to the next level.